pguyot/arm-runner-action/README.md

 #### `shell`

-Path to shell to run the commands in.
+Path to shell or shell name to run the commands in.
 Defaults to /bin/sh.
+If missing, it will be installed.
+See `shell_package`.
+If defined as basename filename, it will be used as long as the shell binary exists under PATH after the package is installed.

+#### `shell_package`

+The shell package to install, if different from shell.
+It may be handy with some shells that come packaged under a different package name.

+For example, to use `ksh93` as shell, set `shell` to `ksh93` and `shell_package` to `ksh`.

 ### Outputs